ignacioq/Tapestree.jl/docs/src/man/insane.md

 plot(tv[1])
 ```

 Finally, it is important to note that we use Gibbs sampling across most parameter updates in INSANE.
-So, the prior for speciation in the CPB is a Gamma prior, and its parameters can be specified with argument `λ_prior`, The default is `λ_prior = (1.0, 1.0)`.
+So, the prior for speciation in the CB is a Gamma prior, and its parameters can be specified with argument `λ_prior`, The default is `λ_prior = (1.0, 1.0)`.

 Full documentation
 ```@docs
-insane_cpb
+insane_cb
 ```

 #### Constant birth-death process (CBD)